-Hurried parents who pack their kids lunches every day may find it a bit frustrating to keep it both healthy and tasty, especially for those picky eaters.
-Shane Griffin, the CEO of Whole Life Balance “ an international nutritional coaching company “ has worked with many parents who have faced this same struggle.
-Shane’s solution?
+Hurried parents who pack their kids lunches every day may find it a bit frustrating to keep it both healthy and tasty, especially for those picky eaters.?
 Keep reading for some tips for sneaking nutrients into your kids food with these 5 school lunch nutritional hacks -as well as three healthy back to school treats!

 #1 Utilize Powdered foods: Powdered whole foods have recently made their way into the market, and they are an excellent tool for parents whose kids are picky eaters.
 Say your kid craves Mac n Cheese every week – the boxed versions have little nutrition on their own.
 By adding Activz's powdered carrots and pumpkin into your own creation, you're giving your kid a tasty treat while greatly boosting the nutritional value of an otherwise unhealthy meal.
 Believe it or not, mac n cheese can be loaded with raw protein and living nutrients, yet taste normal and delicious.
 Super mild and creamy, this mac is both kid- and parent-approved.
 Gluten-free and very low dairy.